aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/install-cli/install-cli-windows.md

 # Install the Aptos CLI on Windows

-For Windows, the easiest way to install the Aptos CLI tool is via Python script, although if that does not work, you can also install manually via downloading pre-compiled binaries.
+For Windows, the easiest way to install the Aptos CLI tool is via Python script.
+If that does not work, you can also install manually via pre-compiled binaries.
 The pre-compiled binaries approach is not generally recommended as updating is very manual.

 # Install via Python Script